rajkumar-1997/ritunjaya-saxena-wasserstoff-BackendTask/README.md

 # ritunjaya-saxena-wasserstoff-BackendTask

 #local installation
-1.to install this project locally we required to get clone url from github from projects repository then 2.2.running git clone url command in vs code.
+1.to install this project locally we required to get clone url from github from projects repository then running git clone url command in vs code.
-3.use npm i command to install all dependencies
+2.use npm i command to install all dependencies
-4.use npm run start:dev commnad to run the application 5.person who is installing this application locally must use his own .env keys
+3.use npm run start:dev commnad to run the application 4.person who is installing this application locally must use his own .env keys

 #Database
 1.used postgreSQL for storing the data. which having 2 tables Users and Images